HKUDS/LightReasoner/README.md

 ## 🎉 News

-- [2025/10] Released initial implementation and experiments on Qwen2.5-Math and DeepSeek baselines.
+- [x] [2025/10/12] Released initial implementation and experiments on Qwen2.5-Math and DeepSeek baselines.

 ## ⚡ TL;DR